 SARM is the independent association that represents the rural municipal governments in Saskatchewan and is the principal advocate in representing them before senior governments.
-SARM is a key SUMA collaborator.
+SARM is a key Municipalities of Saskatchewan collaborator.

 Web: www.sarm.ca Email: sarm@sarm.ca Phone: 306-757-3577